Top 10 of Self-Sufficient Islands

 Self-sufficiency should be no problem here.
 Encompassing almost 2,000 acres, Galloo Island is an all-American private island paradise.
 Located smack bang in the middle of Lake Ontario, Galloo boasts fertile earth, a herd of wild deer and even its own electricity.
 That’s right - thanks to its network of solar systems and wind turbines, your dream of a self-sustainable life doesn’t need to stop at what’s on the menu!

-Further Information on Galloo Island for rent
+Further Information on Galloo Island for sale

 Motu Toahotu, Raiatea, French Polynesia